-Just about everyone has felt like their life has been turned upside down over the last six months resulting from the pandemic.
+Just about everyone has felt like their life has been turned upside down over the past few years as a result of the pandemic.
 Moreover, everyone is now looking for ways to get back to their regular routine and that includes exercise.
 We all want to get back at it and we want to return safely to the gym.
 If there was ever a time to reap the psychological and physiological benefits of aerobic exercise and strength training it would be now!

 This article will address how to return safely to the gym from an exercise standpoint rather than from a gym safety pandemic point of view.